justincy/signs-of-the-second-coming/notes.md

+I need to review "Angel sounds his trump" to decide whether all instances are describing the same event.
+Thes scriptures describe many different instances of an angel sounding a trump.
+I may have incorrectly assume that single instances of it were all the same.

 I want to make the simplified graph more understandable.
 I realized that many signs are not in strict order.
 What I mean is, sometimes they point to things which happen a few steps later and skip signs between them.
 For example, many signs point to "Christ comes in the clouds" because it's the actual